bullhorn/rest-api-docs/source/includes/_entity.md

 Parameter | Required | Description
 ------ | -------- | -----
 BhRestToken | no | Token that represents a session established by the login process.
 Must be sent with all subsequent requests to the API.
-The session key can be provided in the BhRestToken query string, a cookie, or a special HTTP header.
-See for details on how to provide it.
+The session key can be provided in the BhRestToken query string, a cookie, or an HTTP header.

 <aside class="warning">Returns an HTTP 404 if the requested entity cannot be found, if fields are specified that do not exist on the specified entity, or if values for any mandatory fields with no default value are not included.</aside>

-### To-many Associations - Special
+### To-many Associations - Special Case

 ``` shell
 # This example will create and associate a new customObject1s record.